Portfolio line of credit: Is borrowing against your investments a good idea?

 Alternatives to a portfolio line of credit

-One alternative option is a home equity line of credit (HELOC).
+If you’re looking for cash, one alternative is a home equity line of credit (HELOC).

 Things to consider when contemplating a HELOC include:

-- Interest paid could potentially be deducted from taxes, making it an attractive option for financing home improvements.
+- The interest expenses could potentially be deducted from taxes, making it an attractive option for financing home improvements.

 - Interest rates are typically lower than those charged by credit cards and personal loans.

-- Your house is your collateral.
-Loans are considered second mortgages if your home is not paid off
+- Your house is your collateral, and the loans are considered second mortgages if your home is not paid off.

 - HELOC applications take time to process because it requires a home appraisal and a review of credit history.